-The diagnosis of antiphospholipid syndrome includes clinical and laboratory criteria.
-Obstetric medical history is an important element of the anamnesis if APLS is suspected, and detail must be obtained.
-A history of arterial and venous thrombosis also are typical manifestations of APLS, and if repetitive, must be investigated.
+The diagnosis of antiphospholipid syndrome (APLS) includes clinical and laboratory criteria.
+Obstetric medical history is an important element of the history if APLS is suspected.
+A history of arterial and venous thrombosis also are typical manifestations of APLS.
 There are no pathognomonic physical exam findings to diagnose APLS, however certain skin changes like livedo reticularis and livedo racemose can be seen.
 Gangrene, ischemic limb changes, and signs of deep venous thrombosis can help diagnose the disease as well.
-Neurological signs and symptoms can guide clinicians to suspect stroke-like manifestations secondary to a prothrombotic state.
+Neurological signs and symptoms can guide clinicians to suspect stroke-like manifestations secondary to a pro-thrombotic state.

 Aortic and mitral valve abnormalities also have been frequent findings in APLS if rheumatic fever is excluded.
-Stenosis and/or regurgitation can be present and must be documented.
-The described valvular abnormalities are valves that are thickened more than 3 mm, thickening of the proximal or middle portion of the leaflets, and the presence of irregular nodules on the atrial face of the edge of the mitral valve and/or the vascular face of the aortic valve.
+Stenosis and/or regurgitation can be present.
+The valvular abnormalities are thickened valves more than 3 mm, thickening of the proximal or middle portion of the leaflets, and the presence of irregular nodules on the atrial face of the edge of the mitral valve and/or the vascular face of the aortic valve.

 APLS associated nephropathy has also been described when coexistent with thrombotic microangiopathy of the glomerular capillaries and both arterioles.
-Other histopathological findings are fibrous intimal hyperplasia with organized thrombi with or without recanalization, focal cortical atrophy, arterial and arteriolar fibrous or fibrocellular occlusions, eosinophilic casts formation contained inside atrophic tubules.
-Certain entities such as thrombotic thrombocytopenic purpura, vasculitis hemolytic uremic syndrome and malignant hypertension must be excluded to deem these changes associated to APLS.
+Other histopathological findings are fibrous intimal hyperplasia with organized thrombi with or without recanalization, focal cortical atrophy, arterial and arteriolar fibrous or fibro-cellular occlusions, eosinophilic casts formation contained inside atrophic tubules.

 The initial diagnostic criteria called Sapporo classification was published in 1999, but in 2006 a revised version for the definitive diagnosis of APLS was published in Sydney, Australia.
 This classification was called the updated Sapporo APS Classification or Sydney Classification.
 To diagnose APLS, at least one laboratory and one clinical criterion should be met.